- What is phentermine and topiramate, and how does it work (mechanism of action)?

 - The safety and effectiveness of Qsymia has not been established in pediatric patients.
 Therefore, use of Qsymia in pediatrics is not recommended.

-What are the side effects of phentermine and topiramate extended-release?
+What are the side effects of phentermine and topiramate?

 The most common side effects of Qsymia are: